-Another branch of this literature concentrates on demand-side factors affecting refinancing.
-Berger, Milbradt, Tourre, and Vavra (2021) and Eichenbaum, Rebelo, and Wong (2022) have shown that refinancing rate incentives vary over time because FRM allows a borrower to choose whether they want to be exposed to a particular rate.
+(2021) and Eichenbaum, Rebelo, and Wong (2022).
+They have shown that refinancing rate incentives vary over time because FRM allows a borrower to choose whether they want to be exposed to a particular rate.
 While these papers focus on the effects of time-varying mortgage rate incentives on monetary policy, we show that even though some borrowers could benefit from refinancing, they remain locked in the previous rates because of difficulties in getting new loans.
-Credit score heterogeneity dampens monetary policy transmission to housing wealth compared to the case where people with the most extensive benefits from refinancing can freely do so.
+Credit score heterogeneity dampens monetary policy transmission to housing wealth compared to the scenario in which people with the most extensive benefits from refinancing can freely do so.

-Finally, our paper is the first one to identify refinancing heterogeneity by individuals with different credit scores, thus contributing to the newly emerging strand of literature that highlights the redistribution effects of monetary policy.
+Finally, our paper is the first one to identify refinancing heterogeneity by individuals with different credit scores and different MPCs, thus contributing to the newly emerging strand of literature that highlights the redistribution effects of monetary policy.
 Theoretical work in this strand includes Hedlund, Karahan, Mitman, and Ozkan (2017), Kaplan, Moll, and Violante (2018), Auclert (2019), Kaplan, Mitman, and Violante (2020), Guren, Krishnamurthy, and Mcquade (2021).

-Structure of the Paper.
 The structure of the paper is as follows.
-Section 2 describes Fannie Mae Single-Family Loan-Level data we use in our empirical analysis.
+Section 2 describes the Fannie Mae Single-Family Loan-Level data we use in our empirical analysis.
 Section 3 documents empirical results on credit score heterogeneity.
-In section 4, we use a refinancing model to show that credit score heterogeneity dampens housing wealth response to monetary policy.
+Section 4 outlines a refinancing model showing that credit score heterogeneity dampens housing wealth response to monetary policy.
 Section 5 concludes.